 - Avoid physical barriers between yourself and your guests.
 It’s much friendlier to step out from your desk or workstation (if possible).

-- Provide small, unexpected remarks or services as you relate with guests.
+- Provide small, unexpected remarks or services as you relate to guests.
 (For instance, you can ask a gust if they had a nice trip).

 - Always ask if it is an appropriate time to enter if guests are in their rooms.